Jet momentum reconstruction in the QGP background with machine learning: Simulation Models

 To study the ML techniques in reconstructing jet momentum in the presence of a QGP background, we embed jet partons produced by either PYTHIA or PYTHIA+LBT into a background generated by a thermal toy model~\cite{JetToyHI}.
-For each jet event, the thermal model is tuned to produce $\pi^\pm$ particles whose momenta follow a Boltzmann distribution with a total multiplicity of 1538 and an average transverse momentum $\langle p_\mathrm{T} \rangle = 0.5696$~GeV within the rapidity range of $|y| < 1$, mimicking the realistic soft hadron environment created in central (0-10\%) Pb+Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$~TeV~\cite{acharya2020production}.
+For each jet event, the thermal model is tuned to produce $\pi^\pm$ particles whose momenta follow a Boltzmann distribution with a total multiplicity of 1538 and an average transverse momentum $\langle p_\mathrm{T} \rangle = 0.5696$~GeV per unit of rapidity within the range of $|y| < 1$, mimicking the realistic soft charged hadron environment created in central (0-10\%) Pb+Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$~TeV~\cite{acharya2020production}.
+Note that the power-law tail of particle distributions observed in experiments originates from jets, and the combination of thermal and jet particles should naturally produce the full momentum distribution with the power-law tail.
 In principle, one can also sample background particles from the freezeout hypersurface of the same hydrodynamic medium used for simulating jet-QGP interactions.
-However, for the purpose of comparing to earlier studies on this topic~\cite{haake2019machine,acharya2024measurement}, we keep using a thermal toy model for generating the background, which should also be sufficient for a proof-of-principle study on applying ML techniques to jet reconstruction at this moment.
+However, for the purpose of comparing to earlier studies on this topic~\cite{haake2019machine,acharya2024measurement}, we keep using the thermal model to generate the background, which should also be sufficient for a proof-of-principle study on applying ML techniques to jet reconstruction.